Complete REx-PN Exam Guide: How to Pass Your Nursing Exam on the First Attempt

 Once you complete your RExPN exam, your result release may take a few weeks from your provincial nursing regulator.

 When you spend some time thinking about what to do next, whether that means celebrating or preparing for a retake, it helps maintain motivation.
-It ensures continuous progress toward becoming a competent, licensed practical nurse.
+It ensures continuous progress toward becoming a competent, Registered Practical Nurse.

 Common Mistakes to Avoid in the RExPN Exam